 git add <modified files> git commit -m "<another commit message>" git push origin awesome_feature

-After all the comments and questions have been addressed in the pull request, reviewers will give your pull request an LGTM.
-After at least 2 LGTM’s, a maintainer will merge your pull request into the Alluxio code base.
+After all the comments and questions have been addressed in the pull request, reviewers will give your pull request an LGTM and approve the pull request.
+After at least one approval, a maintainer will merge your pull request into the Alluxio code base.

 Congratulations!
 You have successfully contributed to Alluxio!
 Thank you for joining the community!